January 2017, Santa Barbara, CA $8,500 in prizes to be awarded

 Application Procedure and Submission Information

-- The deadline for submission of the online application and online payment of the entry fee is October 15, 2014.
+- The deadline for submission of the online application, including payment of the entry fee, is October 16, 2016.

 - Name, mailing address, and other contact information